mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 ##### 4.1.46.3 Associations

-Entity `CustomParentIDEntityFilter` does not have any associations.
+The `CustomParentIDEntityFilter` entity does not have any associations.

-#### 4.1.47 Entity RootEntityFilter
+#### 4.1.47 RootEntityFilter

-Filter to only retrieve root TwinMaker entities, so without a parent.
+The `RootEntityFilter` entity provides a filter to only retrieve root TwinMaker entities (that is, entities without a parent).

 ##### 4.1.47.1 Generalization